Updated: Feb 23

 That means, there is a very large opportunity to jump onboard with these types of apps now.
 The risk is that if you wait too long, and you’ll get behind you’re competition.

-Hubert van Dalen is Managing Director of eHomeCare, who supply technology solutions for the aged care sector.
+Hubert van Dalen is Managing Director of eHomeCare, who advise and supply technology solutions for the care sector.